-- 1.4.3 Yes, New Hampshire will adopt the BEAD Eligible Entity Planning Toolkit to ensure Deduplication of Funding. - 1.4.4 New Hampshire will enumerate locations subject to enforceable commitments by using the BEAD Eligible Entity Planning Toolkit, and by consulting with at least the following data sets as available: - 1.
-The Broadband Funding Map published by the FCC pursuant to IIJA § 60105.8 - 2.
-Data sets from state broadband deployment programs that rely on funds from the Capital Projects Fund and the State and Local Fiscal Recovery Funds administered by the U.S. Treasury. - 3.
-New Hampshire and local data collections of existing state.
-Federal, and local enforceable commitments or obligations.
+1.4.3 Yes, New Hampshire will adopt the BEAD Eligible Entity Planning Toolkit to ensure Deduplication of Funding.

+1.4.4 New Hampshire will enumerate locations subject to enforceable commitments, by using the BEAD Eligible Entity Planning Toolkit, and by consulting with at least the following data sets as available:

+- 1. The Broadband Funding Map published by the FCC pursuant to IIJA § 60105.8 - Data sets from state broadband deployment programs that rely on funds from the Capital Projects Fund and the State and Local Fiscal Recovery Funds administered by the U.S. Treasury. - 3.
+New Hampshire and local data collections of existing state, federal, and local enforceable commitments or obligations.

 The BEA will make a best effort to create a list of broadband serviceable locations (BSLs) subject to enforceable commitments based on state/territory or local grants or loans.
 If necessary, the state will translate polygons or other geographic designations (e.g., a county or utility district) describing the area to a list of Fabric locations.
 The state will submit this list, in the format specified by the FCC Broadband Funding Map, to NTIA.
 The state will review its repository of existing state and local broadband grant programs to validate the upload and download speeds of existing binding agreements to deploy broadband infrastructure.
-In situations in which the New Hampshire or local program did not specify broadband speeds, or when there was reason to be lieve a provider deployed higher broadband speeds than required, the state will reach out to the provider to verify the deployment speeds of the binding commitment.
-New Hampshire will document this process by requiring providers to sign a binding agreement certifying the actual broadband deployment speeds deployed.
+In situations in which the New Hampshire or local program did not specify broadband speeds, or when there was reason to believe a provider deployed higher broadband speeds than required, the state will reach out to the provider to verify the deployment speeds of the binding agreement certifying the actual broadband deployment speeds deployed.